cannikin/pragmatic-rails-deployment/manuscript/0-introduction.md

 I think Infrastructure-as-a-Service, and AWS in particular, is one of the most profound changes in technology since the internet itself.
 Suddenly everyone has access to world-class hardware for literally pennies per hour.
 But like any new technology it's still somewhat like the wild, wild west: everyone has their own way to do things and conflicting information abounds.

-There's also the if-you-don't-use-this-new-tool-you'll-regret-it advice and how-the-big-guys-do-it blog posts.
-People get caught up in the hype when Facebook discusses their platform and how they deploy and blog posts covering these posts willd declare "if you're not using Facebook's new deploy tool then your app isn't **web scale**!"
+Then there's the _if you don't use this new tool you'll regret it_ advice and _how-the-big-guys-do-it_ blog posts.
+People get caught up in the hype when Facebook discusses their platform and how they deploy.
+When others blog and  cover these posts would declare "if you're not using Facebook's new deploy tool then your app isn't **web scale**!"
 But honestly, is your current project going to need to scale to Facebook levels in the near future?
 Probably not.
 Save yourself days and weeks of struggling to learn the latest and greatest deploy tools that were written by and for people with much different problems to solve than you have (or may ever have).

 What I'm presenting in this book is a no-nonsense approach to getting your web app online with a minimum of ceremony and complexity.
 Does [Chef](http://chef.io) have it's place?
 Absolutely.
 But Chef's learning curve is like walking up to the base of El Capitan.
 Unless you're deploying and maintaining dozens or hundreds of servers (like Facebook) I don't think that learning curve is worth it just to get your brand new app (with zero users) available to the world.
 As a former collegue was fond of saying: the juice isn't worth the squeeze.
-(Don't feel bad if you don't know what Chef is.
+(Don't feel bad if you don't know what Chef is yet.
 We'll be discussing that and many more common, but at times unnecessary, deployment tools.)

 That being said, your app should be prepared for reasonable growth and disaster recover: